Codium-ai/cover-agent/README.md

 ## News and Updates

+### 2024-06-05:
+We extended are support for adding new imports for the generated tests.
+Also added a [usage_examples](docs/usage_examples.md) file with more elaborate examples of how to use the Cover Agent.

 ### 2024-06-01:
 Added support for comprehensive logging to [Weights and Biases](https://wandb.ai/).
 Set the `WANDB_API_KEY` environment variable to enable this feature.